btrettel/plint/README.md

 > Examiners should note that Office policy is not to employ *per se* rules to make technical rejections.
 Examples of claim language which have been held to be indefinite set forth in MPEP 2173.05(d) are fact specific and should not be applied as *per se* rules.

 Warnings produced by plint are *possible* rejections or objections.
 Each should be carefully checked as many warnings will not be valid rejections or objections.
+As stated above, by default plint is nitpicky, so likely most of the warnings will not be valid rejections or objections.

 ### Windows